LynnAmsbury/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-A basic portfolio made in the spirit of the Basic Portfolio, but using Bootstrap.
+A portfolio made in the spirit of the Basic Portfolio, but using Bootstrap.